Attractor-Keyed Memory

-Figure~\ref{fig:combined}(b--f) illustrates the decomposition on a controlled speckle-signature model (Monte Carlo simulation; see Supp.\ Mat., Fig.~S1 for individual diagnostic plots of each failure mode).
-Because the simulation draws routes from the same Gibbs model used to derive Eq.~\eqref{eq:misbound}, the agreement in Fig.~\ref{fig:combined}(c,\,f) confirms the algebra, not the physical adequacy of the Gibbs assumption; that requires a goodness-of-fit test on real route frequencies, not yet available.

 \paragraph{Calibration and training.} Fetchless lookup operates on two time scales.
 A slow calibration stage forces each route, measures signature statistics, forms~$\Phi$, and compiles $W = Y\Phi^{+}$.
-Between recalibrations, $\Phi$ is fixed and online learning updates only the payload matrix~$Y$, touching one column per sample (winner-sparse updates).
-This alters~$W$ by a rank-1 update determined by~$\Phi^{+}$; backpropagation through the nondifferentiable $\argmax$ uses a top-two surrogate gradient.
-Full derivation, gradient-starvation mitigations, and a training experiment are in the Supp.\ Mat.~\cite{SM}.
+Between recalibrations, $\Phi$ is fixed and online learning updates only~$Y$ (one column per sample, rank-1 update in~$W$); backpropagation through the $\argmax$ uses a top-two surrogate gradient (Supp.\ Mat.~\cite{SM}).